 In short: "Partial classes allows us to split up a class definition into several parts (partial classes)".
-These parts may be in in different source files, or in the same file.
+These parts may be in different source files, or in the same file.
 Upon build these different parts are combined into one class.
-Actually this can also be done to interfaces and structs (but I will stick with classes for simplicity).
+Actually this can also be done to interfaces and structs (but I will stick with classes for simplicity in this post).

 When the source code is compiled everything is merged.
-Annotations/Attributes are merged - which means the compiled class and properties will have annotations from all partial sources.
+Annotations/Attributes are merged, which means the compiled class and properties will have annotations from all partial sources.
 The same happens to interfaces, if every partial implements a different interface, the result will be a class which implements them all.
 Methods defined in the different partials will also be merged.
+But do not forget to have your partial classes in the same namespace!

 Above is an example of a "Dog" class which is split into several partial classes and combined when compiled.

 There are a few situations where the partial keyword is ideal.
-I myself have not used it that often - and I do not know any who use it often.
+I myself have not used it that often.
 But there is one situation where I find partial classes very useful:

 When some code/class is auto generated and needs to be extended.
 In some projects you might have auto generated code, let it be from UI or an object relational mapper (Entity Framework for example).
-If you do not wish to check in the auto generated code and want to extend it.
-Then you can use partials to extend it.
-This can leave auto generated code out of your source control.
-You might say that you can just extend the class using inheritance, but this will break the build on the buildserver unless you check in the generated code.
+By having your extending code in partial classes, the auto generated code does not overwrite your changes when it is regenerated, as your code reside within its own classes.
+This way you can also leave auto generated code out of the source control, but keep your extensions.
+You might say that you can just extend the class using inheritance, but this will break the build on the build server unless you check in the generated code.
 This will also make it impossible to inherit from a specific class of your own choosing.

 If you wish to know more about partials visit msdn.